bigchaindb/whitepaper/README.md

 ## Generate the PDF

-To generate the PDF (bigchaindb-whitepaper.pdf):
+To generate the PDF in `dist/bigchaindb-whitepaper.pdf`:

 ```bash
 make